adamfitz/myblog/content/post/2022/december/ubuntu22.04-b550-e_wireless.md

 draft = false
 +++

-# Wireless adapter missing when dual booting Windows 10 and ubuntu 22.04

 I dual boot Ubuntu 22.04 and Windows 10 on my desktop machine which is using the onboard wireless provided by my ASUS B550-E motherboard.
 I noticed that sometimes when I booted into Ubuntu the wireless adapter was reported missing